shktkt219/shktkt219.github.io/_posts/2017-02-20-golang_meetup.markdown

 ![](http://i.imgur.com/0DHD9kW.png)

+You can play Golang at [The Go Playground](https://play.golang.org/).
 # Conclusion
 I don't know so much about syntaxes of Golang, but I'm interested in learning new programming languages and enjoyed the experiences of Golang.
 I will stay tune the meetup about Golang.